tim-grymbowski/Calculator/README.md

 # Calculator
 This is a GUI calculator built using Python and the Tkinter module.

-Supposed to support basic arithmetic operations, but only adds right now.
+Supports basic arithmetic operations, may be extended later.
-Will be fixed soon.

-Also cannot handle division by 0 yet (probably) and has no button to change sign, user has to create negative numbers manually.
+Cannot handle division by 0 yet (probably).